 System Architecture

-Our model view controller outlines the components of our three systems, the editor mode, the player mode, and the command prompt.
+Our model-view-controller architecture outlines the components of our three systems, the editor mode, the player mode, and the command prompt.
 The editor mode is colored blue, the player mode is colored orange, and the command prompt view is green.
 The models manage the data of the application and their behaviors.
 The view outlines the user interface and what user interface is being viewed in each mode.
 The controller manages the flow of information and receives user input and output to perform the correct actions.
 This MVC outlines the flow of information and how the components interact within Pick-a-Path.